Brendaaaaaa/Exponential-Predefined-Time-Trajectory-Tracking-Control/readme.md

-# Exponential Predefined Time Stabilized Trajectory Tracking Control For Fixed-wing UAV With Input Saturation
+# Exponential Predefined Time Trajectory Tracking Control For Fixed-wing UAV With Input Saturation

 This project contains 1 '.slx' file and 4 '.m' files as follows:
 1. 'paper_Exponential_Predefined_102.slx' is the main file.